thomaskcr/primoris-cs110/docs/lecture_notes/language_basics.rst

     first_number = int(first_number)
     second_number = int(second_number)

-    # Add the numbrs and print the result
+    # Add the numbers and print the result
     # Don't forget to convert result to a string!
     result = first_number + second_number
     print("The result is: " + str(result))